McPhail Family Website

 Perhaps the most overlooked aspect of Flora's life was community building.
 As Malcolm learned through the charity of the established settlers, frontier life was possible only through cooperation.
 While Malcolm forged relationships through land clearing and construction, Flora developed an equally critical network among the women.
 She visited neighbouring homes, exchanged news, shared food, assist during childbirth, cared for sick neighbours.

 “Collin and John,” Malcolm barked, “hitch up the horses to the wagon.
 Gather all the axes, saws, and ropes from the tool shed” He looked at Neil.
 “Fetch my best axe and crosscut saw from the dry store.”
-Neil, Collin, John, Donald, and Malcolm and his two-horse wagon set out in for the McKinnon’s new property.
+Neil, Collin, John, Donald, Malcolm, and Alexander set out in for the McQuarrie lot riding a two-horse wagon.

 As the wagon rattled toward the sound of axes, Malcolm found himself remembering his own first day at Argyle Shore.
 He remembered the men who had appeared from the forest bringing axes and horses.
 He remembered the meal Flora had been given.
 He remembered the relief of discovering that he would not have to face the wilderness alone.

-Back at home, Flora kneaded bread for the McKinnons while Catherine mixed a large stew.
-They remembered the women of Charlottetown who had fed their family during that first uncertain winter.
-Flora remembered the warm meals, the borrowed blankets, and the quiet reassurances offered by strangers who understood exactly what it meant to begin again.
+Back at home, Flora kneaded bread for the McQuarries while Catherine mixed a large stew.
+They remembered the warm meals, the borrowed blankets, and the quiet reassurances offered by strangers who understood exactly what it meant to begin again.

 Now it was their turn.